 On the opera stage, she has sung Donna Anna in Don Giovanni for Opera Australia’s Ozopera tour, Kate Pinkerton in Madama Butterfly (Opera Australia’s Handa Opera on Sydney Harbour), and Télaïre in Castor et Pollux (Rameau) and Medea in Giasone (Cavalli), for Pinchgut Opera.

-This year she returns to both Opera Australia in the roles of Pamina and Second Lady in The Magic Flute for Opera Australia’s touring production and to Pinchgut Opera as Leonore in L’amant jaloux (André Grétry).
+She has also played Pamina and Second Lady in The Magic Flute for Opera Australia’s touring production and performed with Pinchgut Opera as Leonore in L’amant jaloux (André Grétry).